freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //correct depth map by algorithm (non-zero depth from sphere to cylinder without roof, bottom 1/4 of image to ground) for paper model
-//switch off user-select in css; match holes from objects removed from depth map to 255 for inpainting / animation
 //use precise latlng from gsv url for offset direction (multiply values for all meshes by negative radius of displacement) and metadata pitch + heading for rotation
-//delete points that changed position more than by given distance / by segmentation, and add them from video
+//delete points by wand selector and add them from video
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows

 //draw objects on pano and find depth map